Tortuga (Haiti): History

 By 1640, the buccaneers of Tortuga were calling themselves the Brethren of the Coast.
-The pirate population was mostly made up of French and Englishmen, along with a small number of Dutchmen.
-In 1654, the Spanish captured the island for the fourth and last time.
+The buccaneers population was mostly made up of French and Englishmen, along with a small number of Dutchmen.
+In 1654, the Spanish attacked the island for the fourth and last time, defeating a Franco-English force.

-In 1655, Tortuga was reoccupied by English and French interlopers under Elias Watts, who secured a commission from Col. William Brayne, acting as military Governor on Jamaica, to serve as "Governor" of Tortuga.
-In 1660, England appointed a Frenchman Jeremie Dechamps as Governor who proclaimed suzerainty to the King of France, set up French colours, and defeated several English attempts to reclaim the island.
-In 1664, a French governor brought 400 French colonists for the island from his home province of Anjou, who established Hispaniola's first sugar plantations since the first wave of European colonization.
+In 1655, Tortuga was settled again by English and French colonists under Elias Watts, who secured a commission from Col. William Brayne, the governor of Jamaica, to serve as governor of Tortuga.
+In 1664, French buccaneer Jeremie Dechamps sold the island for 15,000 livres to the French West India Company after having tried to sell it to the English for 6,000 pounds following an initial offer of 10,000 pounds by the French.
+In the same year, 400 French colonists came to Tortuga from Anjou, and they established Hispaniola's first sugar plantations since the first wave of European colonization.
 This group of colonists spread to the coast of the mainland and became the nexus of the French colony of Saint-Domingue.

 By 1670, the buccaneer era was in decline, and many of the pirates turned to log cutting and wood trading as a new income source.
-At this time, a Welsh privateer named Henry Morgan started to promote himself and invited the pirates on the island of Tortuga to set sail under him.
+At this time, Welsh privateer Henry Morgan started to promote himself and invited the pirates on the island of Tortuga to set sail under him.
+Morgan and some 2,000 privateers then attacked and sacked Panama the following year.
 They were hired by the French as a striking force that allowed France to have a much stronger hold on the Caribbean region.
 Consequently, the pirates never really controlled the island and kept Tortuga as a neutral hideout for pirate booty.

-In 1680, new Acts of Parliament forbade sailing under foreign flags (in opposition to former practice).
+In 1680, the Parliament of England forbade English subjects to sail under foreign flags (in opposition to former practice).
 This was a major legal blow to the Caribbean pirates.
-Settlements were made in the Treaty of Ratisbon of 1684, signed by the European powers, that put an end to piracy.
-Most of the pirates after this time were hired out into the Royal services to suppress their former buccaneer allies.
-The capital of Saint-Domingue was moved from Tortuga to Port-de-Paix on the mainland of Hispaniola in 1676.
+Settlements were made in the Treaty of Ratisbon of 1684, signed by the European powers, that began to put an end to piracy.
+Most of the pirates after this time were hired by European powers to suppress their former buccaneer allies.
+The capital of Saint-Domingue had been moved from Tortuga to Port-de-Paix on the mainland of Hispaniola in 1676.